shawna-p/mysterious-messenger/docs/route-setup.rst

     e.g. ja

 `plot_branch`
     Optional.
 Indicates that there should be a plot branch after this story mode.
-See [[INSERT LINK HERE]] for more on plot branches.
+See :ref:`Plot Branches` for more on plot branches.

     e.g. PlotBranch(False)

 `party`
     True if this Story Mode is the party.
 In general, you should instead use ``TheParty`` to define the party for your route.
-See [[INSERT LINK HERE]].
+See :ref:`The Party`.

     e.g. False